How to Help Aggression in Dogs and Puppies

 In this Omaha dog training session, we share tips to address aggression in dogs, specifically helping 1-year-old French Bulldog Penelope stop acting aggressively towards other dogs when they have items she wants.

 Penelope was a sweet and playful pup with me.
-However, her guardians requested my help with her habit of acting aggressive towards other dogs, especially ones with toys she wanted.
-Part of this simple dog jealousy arises because people still consider Penelope a puppy.
+However, her guardians requested my help due to her habit of acting aggressive towards other dogs, especially dogs with toys she wanted.
+I knew we needed some positive dog training tips to stop her dog aggression.

 What to Know About Aggression in French Bulldogs

-Another cause is resource guarding.
+Resource guarding isn’t normal, but it does happen with many dogs.
 A French Bulldog may act aggressively to protect its toys, food, or favorite resting place.
 This behavior can happen around other dogs or people.
+While it mat seem like they are displaying signs of dog aggression, the behavior is actully more of a warning.
+“Stay away form my stuff!”

 Pain or discomfort can also trigger aggressive behavior, particularly if the dog is injured or sensitive to touch in certain areas.
 Signs that a French Bulldog may be displaying aggression include growling or snapping, baring their teeth, and stiff body language.

-Reward your pup for staying calm.
+Its also important to reward your pup for staying calm.
 As your dog gets more comfortable, you can slowly move closer to the trigger.
+Going slow is an important thing to do when your goal is stopping jealous dog aggression or aggression in French Bulldogs.

-Make sure they stay relaxed.
+You want to make sure the dog stays relaxed but is also aware of the other thing.
 Another important strategy is to reward calm behavior with treats and praise.
 This helps your dog link relaxed interactions to good results.
+Using a marker word is a great way to help your dog make the connection.

-Step in if things get too rough.
-Use time-outs, or treat-outs as we call it in our puppy classes, to help your dog calm down.
+Make sure to step in if things get too rough.
+Use treat-outs as we do in our puppy classes, to help your dog calm down.
 With patience and consistent training, these techniques can help reduce aggression in French Bulldogs and foster better social behavior.

 Tips to Combat Aggression in Dogs